solana-developers/solana-cookbook/docs/th/references/offline-transactions.md

 ## Sign Transaction

-To create an offline transaction, you have to sign the transaction and then anyone can broadcast it on the network.
+To create an offline transaction, you have to sign the transaction and then anyone สามารถ broadcast it on the network.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>